Velocidex/velociraptor-docs/content/artifact_references/pages/windows.attack.prefetch.md

            powershell.exe,POWERSHELL Execute: is a powerful interactive command-line interface and scripting environment included in the Windows operating system - ATT&amp;CK T1086 regsvr32.exe,POWERSHELL Execute: is a powerful interactive command-line interface and scripting environment included in the Windows operating system - ATT&amp;CK T1117
-           PsExec.exe,PsExec Execute: is a free Microsoft tool that can be used to execute a program on another computer. - ATT&amp;CK T1035:S0029 runas.exe,Runas Execute: Allows a user to run specific tools and programs with different permissions than the user&#x27;s current logon provides. - ATT&amp;CK T1134 bitsadmin.exe,Bitsadmin Execute: Windows Background Intelligent Transfer Service (BITS) is a low-bandwidth: asynchronous file transfer mechanism exposed through Component Object Model (COM) - ATT&amp;CK T1197:S0190 certutil.exe,Certutil Execute: Certutil.exe is a legitimate built-in command-line program to manage certificates in Windows - ATT&amp;CK T1105:T1140:T1130:S0160 netsh.exe,Netsh Execute: Netsh.exe (also referred to as Netshell) is a command-line scripting utility used to interact with the network configuration of a system - ATT&amp;CK T1128:T1063:S0108
+           PsExec.exe,PsExec Execute: is a free Microsoft tool that can be used to execute a program on another computer. - ATT&amp;CK T1035:S0029 runas.exe,Runas Execute: Allows a user to run specific tools and programs with different permissions than the user's current logon provides. - ATT&amp;CK T1134 bitsadmin.exe,Bitsadmin Execute: Windows Background Intelligent Transfer Service (BITS) is a low-bandwidth: asynchronous file transfer mechanism exposed through Component Object Model (COM) - ATT&amp;CK T1197:S0190 certutil.exe,Certutil Execute: Certutil.exe is a legitimate built-in command-line program to manage certificates in Windows - ATT&amp;CK T1105:T1140:T1130:S0160 netsh.exe,Netsh Execute: Netsh.exe (also referred to as Netshell) is a command-line scripting utility used to interact with the network configuration of a system - ATT&amp;CK T1128:T1063:S0108